Pallavi-Patil6/industry_monitor_system/README.md

-**IoT Dashboard**
+⚡  IoT Dashboard

-**Overview**
+🌟 Overview
-A real-time IoT dashboard for monitoring and controlling sensors and devices.
-Visualizes temperature, humidity, gas, and light levels, provides alerts, and allows direct control of LEDs and buzzers.
+A real-time IoT dashboard for monitoring and controlling your smart devices!
+Visualize 🌡️ temperature, 💧 humidity, 🔥 gas levels, and 💡 light intensity, get automatic alerts 🚨, and control LEDs and buzzers 🔔—all in a sleek, responsive interface.

-**Features**
+🚀 Features
-Live sensor data with charts
+📊 Live Sensor Data with interactive charts

-Threshold-based alerts
+⚠️ Threshold Alerts for abnormal readings

-LED and buzzer control
+💡🔔 Device Control: LEDs & buzzers

-Responsive and interactive UI
+📱 Responsive UI for desktop & mobile

-**Technologies**
+🛠️ Technologies
 Frontend: HTML, CSS, JavaScript, Chart.js, Font Awesome

-Backend: Flask (or any server handling /get_data and /control)
+Backend: Flask (or any server handling /get_data & /control)

-**Usage**
+⚡ Usage
-Ensure IoT devices are connected and sending data to the server.
+Connect your IoT devices to the server.

 Open index.html in a web browser.

-Monitor sensors and control devices in real-time.
+Monitor sensors, receive alerts, and control devices in real-time.